 There are two main ways to configure crawl spaces to prevent moisture buildup: open crawl spaces and encapsulated ones.
 Open crawl spaces have vents that open to the outdoors, allowing for natural air circulation.
 Encapsulated crawl spaces often make use of your HVAC system to mechanically ventilate your system.

-Regardless of the type of your crawl space, air circulation is essential to preventing excess moisture from the air condensing on your floor joists and concrete walls and developing into mold.
+Regardless of the type of your crawl space, air circulation is essential to prevent excess moisture from the air condensing on your floor joists and concrete walls and developing into mold.

 When paired with an appropriate crawl space ventilation system, a dehumidifier can promote the circulation of low-humidity air throughout your crawl space.
 There are several things you need to look for as researching dehumidifiers, such as air flow and gallons removed per day.
 For convenience, you should select one with a pump, which will empty the dehumidifier reservoir outside away from your home.